Boundedness questions for Calabi-Yau threefolds: Proof of Theorem 0.3 for cases (1) and (2)

-Finally, we show that $E^3 <0$ does not occur in this case; if it did, its class would be in the cone $\Cone {(1,0)} {(1, -1/\sqrt 3 )}$.
-By Proposition 5.1 and consideration of the index, $A= (1, 1/\sqrt 3)$ would generate a boundary of both the pseudo-effective and movable cones.
-Note that $\vol (A) \ge A^3$ as in the alternative proof of Theorem 0.1 from Section 4, and thus as in the proof of Proposition 5.1, we can find a nearby ray with integral generator $L$ for which $L \not \in \Movb(X)$ with $\vol (L) >0$; such an $L$ would be big and $L- aE$ movable for some $a>0$, a contradiction.\end{proof}\end{thm}
+Finally, we show that $E^3 <0$ does not occur in this case; if it did, its class would be in the interior of the cone $\Cone {(1,0)} {(1, -1/\sqrt 3 )}$ --- if $E$ were a multiple of $(1, -1/\sqrt 3 )$, then for $Z = (x,y)$, we see by polarising the cubic that $E\cdot Z^2$ is a positive multiple of $- (x- \sqrt 3 y)^2$, which would be negative on $P^\circ$, and hence we would have $E\cdot H^2 <0$ for any ample divisor $H$.
+Now $A\not \in \Mov (X)$, since there are points arbitrarily close to $A$ at which the Hessian is positive and therefore not in $\Mov (X)$ (cf. Lemma 3.2), but $A \in \Effb (X)$ by Proposition 5.1.
+Since $E$ is the unique rigid non-movable surface on $X$, any effective class is the sum of a movable class and a non-negative multiple of $E$.
+We deduce that $A$ in this case determines a boundary ray of both the movable and pseudo-effective cones (cf. the proof for part (b)).
+As in the alternative proof of Theorem 0.1 from Section 4, we note that $\vol (D) \ge D^3$ for rational classes $D\in \Mov (X)$ and so by continuity that $\vol (A) \ge A^3$.
+Again using continuity of $\vol$, we can find a nearby ray with integral generator $L$ for which $\vol (L) >0$ but $L \not \in \Effb(X)$; such an $L$ would be big, providing the required contradiction.\end{proof}\end{thm}